Current Designations of U.S. Unmanned Military Aerospace Vehicles

 22. The Q-12 design number was originally requested by the Army for the YMQ-12A, but rejected in favor of YMQ-1C.
 The Q-12 slot remained unassigned for several years, until it was filled with the allocation of RQ-12A.

-There are numerous drones, targets and UAVs, which were funded and/or procured by the U.S. military services, but did not receive standard designations.
-The following list includes only those vehicles, which were at least briefly used in an operational role.
-There were many more research and test vehicles, most of which are listed in the Directory of U.S. Military Rockets and Missiles, Appendix 4.
+There are numerous other missiles, test vehicles, drones, targets and UAVs, which were funded and/or procured by the U.S. military services, but did not receive standard designations.
+Listing them all is beyond the scope of this article, but many of them are listed in the Directory of U.S. Military Rockets and Missiles, Appendix 4.

 Designation | Manufacturer | Name (Remarks) | Previous Designations |